wp-plugins/photo-gallery/readme.txt

 9.4.1 Title.
 Provide a title for the widget.
 9.4.2 Choose whether to display an album or gallery.
 9.4.3 Select Gallery/Select Album.
 Select the gallery/album to be displayed with the widget.
-9.4.4 Choose whether to display random or the last
+9.4.4 Choose whether to display random or the last few images of the gallery or album.
 9.4.5 Number.
 Provide the number of images to be displayed with the widget.
 9.4.6 Dimensions.
 Specify the width and height of the widget.
 9.4.7 Theme.
 Choose the theme, which will be applied to the gallery/album.